techzizou/yolov4-custom_Training/README.md

 ![](video2.gif)

-Video by Nothing Ahead from Pexels
+Original Video by Nothing Ahead from Pexels

 # CREDITS